cnjinhao/nana-handbook/Nana Handbook.md

 >Q: Why doesn't Nana have a main window feature that closing the main window causes the application to shutdown?

->A: The answer to the question have 2 aspects.
+>A: Answer this question from two aspects.
 >
 >* Nana is a library, not a framework.
 Nana doesn't take control over the startup and exit of the of the program, unlike frameworks, where the entry of the program is a framework defined entry, not the C++ `main()` entry.
 So returning `nana::exec()` doesn't mean to shutdown the program.
 >